Hand-Foot-and-Mouth Disease in Children

 To help prevent the spread of the illness to others:

-- Wash your hands before and after caring for your child.
-Use soap and warm water and
+Wash your hands before and after caring for your child.
+Use soap and clean, running

-- Make sure your child washes his or her hands often.
+Make sure your child washes their hands often.

 When should I call my child’s healthcare provider?